Emmanuel Church’s COVID-19 Response Updates

-- After the service, people are free to mingle and fellowship, but we encourage basic social distancing protocols.
-Those who would prefer not to mingle indoors are encouraged to move their fellowshipping outdoors after the service.
+- After the service, people are free to mingle and fellowship, but we encourage folks to move all fellowship outdoors after the service.

 - When you are ready to exit the building, please plan on exiting outside the upstairs sanctuary doors on either side of the platform.
 Please do not exit the building from the main downstairs entrance under the carport.

 Our plan is to keep these measures in place during all of Phase 2 which ends on July 17.
 We will continually be evaluating these measures over the next few weeks and will decide later in July if we will maintain some of these measures after Phase 2.

 One final word about what we might call the "tone" of these restrictions.
 Please hear these guidelines as warm encouragements from the leaders of the church.
 We are not going to police the congregation.
 We are not going to hand out demerits for infractions.
 We're a family, and we want to create as comfortable an atmosphere as possible during our meetings.
 So please feel at ease as you seek to follow these guidelines.
 We are not going to judge one another nor will we divide over our differences.
 We'll work through this in a spirit of love, tenderness, and grace toward one another.

 We appreciate your prayers and your patience.
 Feel free to relate any concerns to us.
 We are always open to you.
 We will navigate this situation together with Christ's help!